LispCookbook/cl-cookbook/emacs-ide.md

 from `:export` and unexport it.

-**M-x slime-export-class** does the same but with symbols defined by a structure or a class, like accesors, constructors, and so on.
+**M-x slime-export-class** does the same but with symbols defined by a structure or a class, like accessors, constructors, and so on.
 It works on structures only on SBCL and Clozure CL so far.
 Classes should work everywhere with MOP.